A snapshot: schools in Vancouver considered (but not necessarily chosen) by English-speaking expats.

 Founded in 1993 and moved to a campus at the foot of Cypress Mountain in 1998.
 One of the few schools in Vancouver to only teach the International Baccalaureate programmes throughout the school.
 One of only two schools in Canada to be accredited by the Council of International Schools (CIS).

-Click here for a full review of Mulgrave School
+Click here to read our review of Mulgrave School

 Rockridge Secondary School